Julie Holmes

 Why organisations work with Julie Holmes

 - She has built and sold technology, not just studied it.
-Two innovation companies under her belt and products in over 60 countries give her keynotes the texture of an operator, not an analyst.
+Two innovation companies and products in over 60 countries give her keynotes the texture of an operator, and she still builds AI applications for herself and clients today.

-- PSA-UKI Hall of Fame status puts her among 33 speakers recognised for sustained craft on stage, useful when the brief is a high-stakes leadership audience.
+- PSA-UKI Hall of Fame status puts her among 33 speakers recognised for sustained craft on stage, which matters when the brief is a high-stakes leadership audience with mixed AI fluency in the room.

-- She lectures on innovation and AI at Yale, Birkbeck, and the American University of Beirut, which keeps the material tested against students and faculty as well as paying clients.
+- She lectures on innovation and AI at Yale, Birkbeck, and the American University of Beirut, keeping the material tested against faculty and students as well as paying clients.

 Biography highlights